City Guide: A Weekend of Things to do in Rotterdam

 Rotterdam is the Netherlands' second city and has a very different personality to Amsterdam, one that I quite like, even though I shouldn't because Amsterdammers aren't supposed to like Rotterdam and vice versa.
-But I like to go against the tide so I've enjoyed spending quite a few weekends in Rotterdam over the five years I've lived in the Netherlands and while I've mentally composed a pretty impressive list of things to do, I've failed miserably in my duties to report them back to you.
+But I like to go against the tide so I've enjoyed spending many a weekend in Rotterdam over the five years I've lived in the Netherlands and while I've mentally composed a pretty impressive list of things to do, I've failed miserably in my duties to report them back to you.
 Today I'm changing that.
 Today I'm emptying my brain of this information.
-Today I'm hopefully giving you lots of ideas of things to do, places to eat, and bars and things to check out in this city guide for a weekend in Rotterdam.
+Today I'm hopefully giving you lots of ideas of things to do, places to eat, and bars and things to check out in this city guide for an action-packed weekend of things to do in Rotterdam.

 Where to stay in Rotterdam